Sir-Aguiar/buffer/README.md

 - `sourceStart`: an integer that says from where copying from buffer should start at. **Default: 0**.
 - `sourceEnd`: an integer that say where copying from buffer should stop at. **Default: `buff.length`**;

 Now let's create a new buffer and transform "World" into "Worth".
-To do it, change the decimals in it.
+To do it, we are copying the indices 6 to 11.
+And in the copy changing the decimals in it.
 The equivalent decimals to "t" and "h" is 116 and 104.

 ```js
 const buff = Buffer.from('Hello World');